howardroark/TemplateView/README.md

 ### Data

-If any View is passed a `model` as a contructor option, it's data will automatically become a part of the Template context.
+If any View is passed a constructed `model` as a contructor option, it's data will automatically become a part of the Template context.
 Any changes to the state of that data will trigger a full render of the tree.
-The ancestor View can be passed a unique model known as the `state`.
+The ancestor View can be passed a unique constructed model known as the `state`.
 This data will be extended into every Template context within the tree and changes to it will also trigger a new tree render.
 Additionally each View can be passed a `templateContext` constructor option as a function which returns dynamic data to the Template context.
+If any View is not passed a `model` option then it will take on the `model` option of it's parent if available.

 ### Templates